Salesforce’s Kodak moment: Rewriting scripture to stay relevant

 That is the danger of dogma.

-Salesforce, a company born in the cloud and baptised in the gospel of CRM, is in the midst of a quiet but seismic self-reformation.
+Salesforce, a company born in the cloud and well versed in CRM, is in the midst of a quiet but seismic self-reformation.
 Not because it is broken.
 Not because the market demands it.
-But because, like any great institution, it understands that success ossifies unless challenged.
+But because, like any great institution, it understands that success can harden over time unless it's actively questioned.
 It knows that dogma, if left unchecked, becomes the prelude to decline.

 The risk of being right for too long

-To its credit, Salesforce heard the rumblings and acted.
+To its credit, Salesforce heard the signal and moved.

 A transformative bet - Informatica